distance from YYZ airport to city centre

 Area / Financial District

-Vibe / The introduction of modernist standards of design in the centre of the financial realm.
+Vibe / Classic modernist design and public openess in the financial realm.

 art gallery of ontario